Underove/Underove/README.md

 <h1>Hi there 👋, I'm Sangwoo</h1>

 🎓 B.S. candidate @ Chung-Ang University — double major in Civil & Environmental and Electrical & Electronic Engineering (expected Aug 2026)
-🔭 Interested in **Computer Vision** & **reliable Vision-Language models** — 3D reconstruction, model reasoning, and a soft spot for systems that run on real hardware.
+🔭 Interested in **Computer Vision** & **reliable Vision-Language models** — 3D reconstruction, model reasoning, and a soft spot for systems that run on real hardware
 🌐 Portfolio: [underove.github.io](https://underove.github.io/)

 <!-- About Me -->
 ### 🌱 More About Me

 🔬 My roots are in hardware — **drone flight control & satellite attitude systems** — which taught me to respect latency, constraints, and things that break in the real world.
-I carry that mindset into **3D vision and language-model reasoning**.
+I carry that mindset into **computer vision and reliable language-model reasoning**.

 🧩 Recent work: **Curat3R** (single-image 3D reconstruction) and **Pi-FiRi** (a vision + LLM robot with hallucination-controlled reporting).